-Combustible (non-putrescible) wastes such as clean, untreated wood waste will be incinerated or burned through strictly controlled open burning (assuming permits are obtained and conditions are favourable) consistent with provincial authorizations.
+Construction debris and unused material from work areas will be removed upon completion of work to designated areas described below.
+Combustible (non-putrescible) wastes such as clean, untreated wood waste may be incinerated or burned through strictly controlled open burning (assuming permits are obtained and conditions are favourable), or transferred to an offsite facility, consistent with provincial authorizations.
 Pallets will be stockpiled and reused wherever possible.
-Pallets that cannot be reused will be incinerated or burned through strictly controlled open burning (assuming permits are obtained and conditions are favourable).
-If burning is prohibited during extreme fire years, for example, combustible materials will be incinerated if capacity allows or sent to an offsite landfill (stockpiling onsite is not permitted in accordance with Environmental Management Act Permit #106530; Appendix A).
+Pallets that cannot be reused may be incinerated or burned through strictly controlled open burning (assuming permits are obtained and conditions are favourable).
+If burning is prohibited during extreme fire years, for example, combustible materials will be sent to an offsite landfill (stockpiling onsite is not permitted in accordance with Environmental Management Act Permit #106530).